Sunday, December 4, 2016

 Note: In 2013, we returned via Ventana Canyon because we had not been on the two mile connector between Finger Rock and Ventana Canyons.
 Turn right on the Finger Rock Trail and in one hour you will intersect the Ventana Trail down in the canyon.
 This secondary trail is well marked with cairns.
 It is a convoluted landscape and you will go over, around, and under towering cliffs.
 This option is truly exciting but it does require a shuttle between the Ventana and Finger Rock Trailheads.

 To visit Mt.
 Kimball (so close!), turn right onto the Pima Canyon Trail.
 The peak is just half a mile away with 400 additional feel of elevation gain.
 Walk through a stately ponderosa forest.
 Watch for the signed 0.1 mile spur to Mt.
 Kimball.
 Pass a small view opening at 7,240 feet, a false summit.
 Keep going!
 The path descends slightly and then rises gently to the true summit, elevation 7,258 feet, 6.2 miles.
+2024 Note, LiDAR has increased the elevation of the peak by six feet to 7,264' with a rise of 1,129 feet.

 While Kimball is the most wooded of all the Pusch Ridge peaks, its crest is pure, bare rock protruding like the prow of a ship.
 The lookout is precipitous.
 The broad swing view is jolting, framing peaks the full length of Pusch Ridge.
 More towers (they're everywhere!) soar above treetops below the standing perch.